Aircraft & UAVs

 • G-550 Oron

 The Gulfstream G550 Nachshon Oron is an Israeli special-mission aircraft that adapts a U.S.-built Gulfstream G550 business jet with IAI/ELTA radar, electro-optical, SIGINT, C4I, and AI-assisted processing systems.
-Operated by Israeli Air Force 122 Squadron, it is documented in wartime intelligence, surveillance, early-warning, and targeting-support roles over Gaza and during Israel's 2025 operations against Iran.
+Operated by Israeli Air Force 122 Squadron, it gives Israel a business-jet-based wide-area surveillance and target-generation platform documented in wartime support roles over Gaza and during Israel's 2025 operations against Iran.

 Role in Conflicts